xtrabytes-classic/XTRABYTES/README.md

 XTRABYTES CLASSIC - The Proof of Signature Blockchain Platform

 XTRABYTES CLASSIC is a invented blockchain infrastructure that does not require any traditional type of mining support, such as: POW or POS.
 We have created something called Proof of Signature which ensures that 100% of all blocks will be signed by the system when they occur.
 The blocks are signed by the network of Master Nodes after verifying the transactions in the block.
-There are a total of 650 million XBY and there will never be more.
+There are a total of 650 million XBYC and there will never be more.

 # Our mission